Why was I charged for a free trial?

 What is an authorization hold?

-When you sign up and start your free trial, the provider that you sign up through verifies your payment method by placing an authorization hold on your card (the amount varies by provider: $14.99, $1, or $0.01).
+If your billing provider offers a free trial, then your provider may verify your payment method by placing an authorization hold on your card (the amount varies by provider: $14.99, $1, or $0.01).
 This is done to make sure your payment method is valid and can be successfully charged in the future (once your free trial is over).

 This authorization hold is temporary and should be removed within 7-10 days (the time it takes to remove an authorization hold varies by financial institution).
 The authorization hold is not a charge, but may affect your available balance.
 You can contact your financial institution to find out when the authorization hold will be removed, and when the hold amount will be added back to your available balance.